 The Brotherhood’s Dental Care program can assist people gain access to community dental clinics, and help cover the cost of treatment through a community clinic or in some cases by a private dentist.

-People who hold a Health Care Card and are in need of dental care are eligible for the program.
+People who reside in Victoria, hold a Health Care Card and are in need of dental care are eligible for the program.

 The Dental Care program welcomes volunteers across Australia who are qualified dentists, orthodontists or denture makers.

 To view the volunteering information, or to enquire, visit our Volunteer page.